Open-Source-Collective/docs/getting-started/how-to-apply/README.md

 **When you are ready, you can** [**apply to Open Source Collective here**](https://opencollective.com/create/opensource)**.**

-{% hint style="warning" %}
-If you are a US-based project with an explicitly charitable mission, and you wish to qualify for charity grants and tax-deductible donations, you may wish to apply to[ Open Collective Foundation](http://opencollective.com/foundation).
-{% endhint %}

 If your project is registered with GitHub we may be able to verify and accept your application immediately.
 Select ‘verify using GitHub’ and follow the instructions.
 [Read more. ](github-verification.md)

 Otherwise, we will ask you some questions about your project and manually approve your project within a few working days.
 [Read more.](manual-verification.md)